Fábio Carille

-Fábio Luiz Carille de Araújo (born 26 September 1973), known as Fábio Carille, is a Brazilian football coach and former player who played both as a central defender and left back.
-He is the current head coach of Goiás.
+Fábio Luiz Carille de Araújo (born 26 September 1973), known as Fábio Carille, is a Brazilian football coach and former player who played both as a central defender and left back, who is the head coach of Saudi Pro League club Damac.

 Playing career

 Born in São Paulo, Carille was known as Fábio Luiz during his playing days.
 He moved to Sertãozinho at the age of 12, and made his senior debut with hometown side Sertãozinho in 1993, after a trial period.

 In 1993, Carille moved to XV de Jaú, and impressed enough to earn a loan move to Corinthians in August 1995.
 He left the club in December, after making no first team appearances, and subsequently moved to Iraty.

 Carille subsequently represented Coritiba, Paraná (two stints), Santa Cruz, XV de Piracicaba, Santo André and CRB while on loan from Iraty.
 In 2000, he signed a permanent deal with Juventus-SP, but also served loan stints at Botafogo-SP, Paraná and Chinese side Guangzhou.

 After leaving the Moleque Travesso in 2004, Carille subsequently resumed his career with Gama, União Araxá, Monte Azul, Ulbra and Grêmio Barueri.
 He retired with the latter in April 2007, aged 33.